What is Endodontic Treatment?

 Sean has a specific interest in vital pulp therapy, root canal re-treatment, conservative endodontics and orofacial pain.

 Once the infected pulp has been removed you should normally find immediate relief if you have been experiencing severe pain.
 The inside of your tooth is then cleaned to help reduce any infection.
-After we are sure that all of the infection has disappeared the root canal (which is where the diseased pulp has been) of your tooth will be sealed with a special material that will prevent the bacteria entering and infecting the tooth again.
-To avoid the tooth breaking following root canal therapy it is important to have the tooth crowned by your own dentist, preferably one to two months after treatment.
+After we are sure that all of the infection has disappeared the root canal (which is where the diseased pulp has been) of your tooth will be sealed with a special material that will prevent the bacteria from entering and infecting the tooth again.
+To avoid teeth breaking following root canal therapy it is important to have the tooth crowned by your own dentist, preferably one to two months after treatment.
+This is something we offer at our dentists in Essex, so why not get in touch for more information today?

 SUCCESSFUL ENDODONTIC TREATMENT MEANS THAT THE OUTER SURFACE OF YOUR TOOTH CAN BE RESTORED TO COMPLETE YOUR SMILE.